This shows how to add a Google Analytics tracking code to your Teachable School.

 Google Analytics is a web analytics service offered by Google that tracks and reports website traffic, currently as a platform inside the Google Marketing Platform brand.

 Google Analytics, while easy to implement, has advanced functionality.
 In order to take advantage of all Google Analytics has to offer, look into Google Analytics Academy.

 Adding Google Analytics to Your School

-- Click Save in the upper right-hand corner of the page.
+- Click the Save button in the upper right corner.

 Troubleshooting Google Analytics

 For more information on setting up your UA tracking code in Google Analytics, we recommend reviewing Google’s support documentation here.

 It has been reported that adblockers can cause issues with analytic tracking code in Google Analytics and other tools.
 There are ways you can address the issue -- most of which are more advanced and involve writing code.
 Learn more here.